 Frequently Asked Questions

-This page is dedicated to helping you understand the process of earthquake inspections and the repair process in Christchurch, New Zealand.
+This page is dedicated to helping you understand processes you can expect when working alongside Wrightway for inspections and the repair process in New Zealand.
 Wrightway is one of the few remaining specialised earthquake repairs and construction companies in Christchurch.
+We now service Auckland & Marlborough region, with extensive experience in providing emergency building services.

 A repiling project usually takes 2-4 weeks.